FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Radio/1981/1981-10-17-saturday-night-is-gala-night.md

 ---
 layout: post
-author: Repeated on 26 December 1981
+more: Repeated on 26 December 1981
 title: Saturday Night is Gala Night &#124; 17 October 1981
 maintitle: Saturday Night is Gala Night
 subtitle: A Century of Song 1881-1981
 description: A concert of British music from the Royal Albert Hall, London in association with the Music Publishers Association of Great Britain to celebrate their centenary.
 media: BBC Radio 2
 post_description: A concert of British music from the Royal Albert Hall, London in association with the Music Publishers Association of Great Britain to celebrate their centenary.
+Repeated on 26 December 1981
 image: /assets/images/radio/the-times-london-england-saturday-oct-17-1981-pg-27-issue.jpg
 categories: [BBC Radio 2, OnThisDay17October, OnThisDay26December]
 ---